Read in: IT ๐ฎ๐น EN ๐บ๐ธ

 Some time ago, I bought, on eBay, a Commodore Plus/4.
 I had wanted to have one for my collection for a long time.

-I found an interesting eBay listing: a Commodore Plus/4, PAL version, tested and working.
-The starting price was a bit high, but the seller kindly gave me a discount.
-Despite the discount, international transport and import taxes still drove up the price.
+I found an assignment on interesting eBay: a commodore plus/4, PAL version, tested and working.
+The starting price was a bit high, but the seller, kindly, he granted me a discount.
+Despite the discount, international transport and import fees, they still had the price rise.

 Technical characteristics of the Commodore Plus/4